Scurvyez/Scurvyez/README.md

             new RimworldMod("Pixel Wizardry")
                 .AddDescription(
-                    "Adds accessibility support for persons with color blindness.", "Several new shaders for Rimworld textures with blending effects."), new RimworldMod("Steve's Animals (formerly Bastyon)")
+                    "Adds accessibility support for persons with color blindness.", "Adds several new shaders for Rimworld textures with blending effects."),

+            new RimworldMod("Random Chance")
                 .AddDescription(
-                    "Adds new animals with varied abilities and events.", "Advanced pawn graphics system with animated textures."), new RimworldMod("Steve's Walls")
+                    "Adds many new events and or situations which occur randomly based on certain factors"),

+            new RimworldMod("Steve's Animals (formerly Bastyon)")
                 .AddDescription(
-                    "Introduces new powered walls with customizable glowing colors.") new RimworldMod("Fireflies")
+                    "Adds new animals with varied abilities and events.", "New pawn graphics system with animated textures."),

+            new RimworldMod("Steve's Walls")
                 .AddDescription(
+                    "Introduces new powered walls with customizable glowing colors.")

+            new RimworldMod("Fireflies")
+                .AddDescription(
-                    "Adds glowing fireflies that spawn in groups at night.", "Performance improvements in progress."),
+                    "Adds glowing fireflies that spawn in groups at night.", "Performance improvements in progress (possibly a whole rewrite)."),

             new RimworldMod("Bones")
                 .AddDescription(
-                    "Enhances pawns by adding all 206 human bones with fracture hediffs.", "Birthed out of a bet in the Official Rimworld Discord server."), new RimworldMod("Medieval Overhaul")
+                    "Enhances pawns by adding all 206 human bones with fracture hediffs.", "Birthed out of a bet in the Official Rimworld Discord server. :)"),

+            new RimworldMod("Medieval Overhaul")
                 .AddDescription(
                     "Contributed code for RPG-style lootable buildings on various items.")